Impact-Site-Verification: 59dd913e-d960-427c-8346-c2264d98dcae

 Helpful Tips

-• Keep a copy of all communications with the tenant
+• Keep detailed records of all communications with tenants.

 State Requirements Comparison